Fort Dodge, Iowa: Historical

-Art

 The Blanden Memorial Art Museum, the first public museum of art in the state of Iowa, is located in the historic Oak Hill district of Fort Dodge.
 The Blanden opened June 5, 1932.
 The permanent collection on display includes European and American artists prints, sculptures and paintings.
 The museum also offers art classes for children and adults.

 Music

 Fort Dodge maintains several music organizations, including a civic choral society, a city-funded municipal band, regional symphony orchestra, a Christian choral union, and a men's barbershop chorus.
-In 1896, the famous composer Edvard Grieg composed a piece entitled, "Impromptu to Grieg Men's Chorus in Fort Dodge, Iowa."
+In 1896, the famous composer Edvard Grieg composed a piece entitled "Impromptu to Grieg Men's Chorus in Fort Dodge, Iowa."

 Shellabration is an annual rock concert held in late July/early August at the Oleson Park Music Pavilion, featuring nationally touring rock groups.
-Previous performing bands include Journey, Foreigner, REO Speedwagon, and Lynyrd Skynyrd.
+Previous performing bands include Styx, Foreigner, REO Speedwagon, and Lynyrd Skynyrd.

-The Lizard Creek Blues Society sponsors an annual blues festival, "Blues Under the Trees," every summer, drawing blues musicians from all over the United States.
+The Lizard Creek Blues Society sponsors an annual blues festival, "Blues Under the Trees", every summer, drawing blues musicians from all over the United States.

+Fort Dodge has most recently been named the "Live Music Capital of Iowa."
+It is home to various live music venues hosting a variety of local aspiring artists and bands.

-Fort Dodge Choir Boosters (affiliated with Fort Dodge Senior High School) hosts the annual "Fort Dodge Choral Festival," which features high school and college choirs from around the upper Midwest under the direction of a nationally recognized conductor/composer.
+Fort Dodge Choir Boosters (affiliated with Fort Dodge Senior High School) hosts the annual "Fort Dodge Choral Festival", which features high school and college choirs from around the upper Midwest under the direction of a nationally recognized conductor/composer.

 Fort Dodge Senior High School serves as a host location for the Iowa State Marching Band Festival, State Solo & Small Ensemble Festival, and regional high school jazz band competitions.